nim-lang/Nim/doc/manual.rst

 Anonymous Procs
 ---------------

-Procs can also be treated as expressions, in which case it's allowed to omit the proc's name.
+Unnamed procedures can be used as lambda expressions to pass into other
+procedures:

 .. code-block:: nim
   var cities = @["Frankfurt", "Tokyo", "New York", "Kyiv"]